Cart 0

 Jennifer Mauel is a guitarist and singer-songwriter based on the West Coast of Canada.
 Growing up, Jennifer was immersed in Celtic folk music and developed a passion for guitar accompaniment for traditional fiddle music.
 This led her to spend time living in Glasgow, Scotland where she learned from the best and brightest of the vibrant Scottish folk scene.

-Jennifer will be teaching a Guitar Accompaniment workshop, exploring chord voicings and strumming patterns in Celtic music.
+Jennifer will be teaching Guitar Accompaniment, exploring chord voicings and strumming patterns in Celtic music.

 Testimonials:

-“…fabulous musicians and excellent teachers!
-I learned a ton from them and it was a joyful experience.” — Janice, 2023
+“…Fabulous musicians and excellent teachers!
+I learned a ton from them and it was a joyful experience.” — Janice

-“Jocelyn & Ellen are exquisitely talented and professional!
-Their delightful personalities create a pleasant atmosphere and they are positive and accepting of all making them great teachers!!” — Nanette, 2023
+“…Exquisitely talented and professional!
+Their delightful personalities create a pleasant atmosphere and they are positive and accepting of all making them great teachers!!” — Nanette

-“Jocelyn & Ellen teach tunes in an engaging, organic way!
+“Jocelyn teaches tunes in an engaging, organic way!
 We felt part of the process step by step as we learnt the nuts and bolts then created a polished finale.
-These women are able to embrace all levels of play with diverse instrumentation in a quality ensemble setting.
-It is rare that such talented performers are also excellent teachers.” —
+It is rare that such a talented performer is also an excellent teacher.” —

 Registration